 What is the significance of this?
 Sure, most organizations believe they’ve created a strong approach to B2B selling and client income, but most executives still believe sales is a numbers game.
 The number of calls made and the amount of time spent on calls is important metrics to track for an inside sales team.
 For a field sales force, it may be the number of face-to-face meetings.

-CROs and Sales Leaders can guarantee their teams are functioning at optimal sales effectiveness by keeping a careful check on the average number of calls made, emails sent, notes logged, and meetings scheduled, and perhaps foresee (and course-correct) if they’re going to miss their number.
+CROs and Sales Leaders can guarantee their teams are functioning at optimal by keeping a careful check on the average number of calls made, emails sent, notes logged, and meetings scheduled, and perhaps foresee (and course-correct) if they’re going to miss their number.

 Sales Cycle Lengths